janhq/jan/docs/docs/hardware/overview/cloud-vs-self-hosting.md

 title: Cloud vs. Self-hosting Your AI
 ---

-The choice of where to run your AI - on GPU cloud services, on-prem, vs. outright subscribing to an API provider - involves various trade-offs.
+The choice of how to run your AI - on GPU cloud services, on-prem, or just using an API provider - involves various trade-offs.
 The following is a naive exploration of the pros and cons of renting vs self-hosting.

 ## Cost Comparison